Skip to main content

 Micronutrients obtained from a varied diet also function as critical cofactors in hormonal processes.
 Zinc, for example, is involved in testosterone production, while selenium supports antioxidant functions that protect endocrine glands from damage.
 Magnesium is essential for hundreds of enzymatic reactions, including those involved in hormone metabolism.

-When the diet lacks this full spectrum of nutrients, the intricate machinery of and regulation can become less efficient.
+When the diet lacks this full spectrum of nutrients, the intricate machinery of hormone production and regulation can become less efficient.
 This highlights the importance of dietary quality.
 A focus on consuming a wide variety of colorful plants, quality proteins, and healthy fats ensures a steady supply of the building blocks and supportive nutrients your body needs to maintain hormonal equilibrium.

 Foundational Foods and Their Supportive Mechanisms